ColetteDigio/WebServerLogAnalyzer/README.md

 $ mvn clean verify
 $ mvn jacoco:report
 ```
-Jacoco test coverage report can be found in `target/jacoco/index.html`
+Jacoco test coverage report can be read in `target/jacoco/index.html` with browser of your choice.

 ## Creation of Test Data